nadiaverdha/AppliedDeepLearning/README.md

 - Train of model: As I plan to use GPU of Google Colab I hope it won't take more than 3 days, considering that my model might not run on the first try
 - Fine Tuning: This might also take me up to 1 week, as I have to do a lot of research and consider methods to improve my model
 - Application: This might take up to 5 days.
 I will probably build a website where I can upload a picture and it will give as output a caption describing it
-- Report and Presentation: 1 day
+- Report and Presentation: 2 days

 ### References